 Throughout the year, alumni volunteers share their expertise, advice and career success stories at career workshops, professional development seminars, industry panel discussions and networking events.
 Opportunities to participate occur both on campus and in your local area.
 Please click here to fill out a volunteer interest form and someone from the Office of Alumni Relations will contact you.

 "Learn Lessons From Olympic Athletes That Can Help Your Career"

 by Julia Levy '93

 Are you watching the 2014 Olympic Games?
 Find inspiration in the challenges, persistence and triumphs of the athletes of Olympic Games past and present.
 More

 The Executive Files

 "Interviewing Star Candidates"

 In a sea of interviews, it takes a special candidate to stand out from the crowd.
 Stetson breaks down what makes a forgettable candidate, and what makes what she calls a 'star.'
 More

 by Andrea Alfonsi, MBA '04

-Meet our newest alumni columnist Andrea Alfonsi.
-Andrea explains the importance of work-life integration and how to evaluate and prioritize you professional and personal core values.
+Alfonsi explains the importance of work-life integration and how to evaluate and prioritize your professional and personal core values.
 More

 by Terry Wall '97